题目

 to any other human beings, and he doesn"t see any people except the ones on television.
 Daniel is imaginary,

-but his lifestyle is very possible.
+.
 The inventions of modern technology seem to be cutting us off from contact

 with our fellow human beings.